 AUTONOMOUSc CMS Documentation

 This guide is written for humans first.
 You do not need to understand every feature to use AUTONOMOUSc CMS well.
-The simplest way to think about it is: pick one live page, review a safe draft, publish manually, then add heavier SEO or automation only when it earns its place.
+The simplest way to think about it is: pick one live page, review a safe draft, publish the managed field, place it in WordPress if that is the main site, then add heavier SEO or automation only when it earns its place.

 The core structure: AUTONOMOUSc CMS stores content in a Website -> Collection -> Page -> Field model.
 Once those four layers make sense, the rest of the product becomes much easier to navigate.